dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/Part1UI.md

 1. It inspects the incoming message for unclean records with missing fields and filters them out.
 2. It tries to send the clean records to Kinesis Data Firehose.
 3. If it receives a throttling error, it determines if all the records received failed or some records failed.
-a.

    If all records failed, it raises an exception, so the Lambda service can retry with the same payload (the service keeps retrying with the same payload until it receives a success).
 It also logs the corresponding trip ids so you can check to see if they actually made it through to the S3 bucket.

-b.
-If some records failed, it retries based on the configured retries environment variable with exponential backoff.
+   Or, if some (but not all) records failed, it retries based on the configured retries environment variable with exponential backoff.
 If any of the retries are successful, it returns a success.
 If none of the retries are successful, it raises an exception so the Lambda service can retry with the same payload.
 Note that in this case, there could be duplicate records sent.
 You can increase the number of retries or save the records somewhere to process later and move on as alternate strategies to prevent duplicates.

 * Go to the Lambda console and click on "Create function".